-Recent cases follow the Willy rationale and allow the disclosure of privileged communications in whistleblower cases.
+Other recent cases follow the Willy, Jordan, and Fernandez rationales, and allow the disclosure of privileged communications in whistleblower cases.
 See, e.g., Van Asdale v.
-Int'l Game, Tech., 498 F. Supp.
-2d 1321, 1328-29 (D. Nev.
-2007) (allowing the use of confidential information in SOX claim; citing to Model Rule 1.6 and noting that "[m]ultiple courts have found offensive use of privileged information appropriate under such rules"); Heckman v.
+Int'l Game, Tech., 577 F.3d 989, 995-96 (9th Cir.
+2009) (allowing the use of confidential information in SOX claim; citing to Third and Fifth Circuit cases and noting that "[t]o the extent this suit might nonetheless implicate confidentially-related concerns . . . the appropriate remedy is for the district court to use the many equitable measures at its disposal to minimize the possibility of harmful disclosures . . . ") (internal quotations omitted); Heckman v.
 Zurich Holding Co. of America, 242 F.R.D.
-606 (D. Kan 2007) ("[P]laintiff [former in-house counsel] is entitled to maintain her retaliatory discharge claim against defendants and is entitled to reveal confidential information under Rule 1.6(b)(3) to the extent necessary to establish such claim."); Meadows v.
-Kindercare Learning Ctrs., No. 03-Civ-1647, 2004 U.S. Dist.
-LEXIS 20450 (D. Or.
-Sept.
-29, 2004) (denying motion to dismiss wrongful discharge claim because "[t]he district court has equitable measures at its disposal designed to permit an attorney plaintiff to attempt to make the requisite proof while protecting from disclosure client confidences"); but see Nesselrotte v.
+606 (D. Kan 2007) ("[P]laintiff [former in-house counsel] is entitled to maintain her retaliatory discharge claim against defendants and is entitled to reveal confidential information under Rule 1.6(b)(3) to the extent necessary to establish such claim."); but see Nesselrotte v.
 Allegheny Energy, Inc., No. 06-Civ-01390, 2008 U.S. Dist.
 LEXIS 55730 (W.D.
 Pa.
-July 22, 2008) (distinguishing Willy and ABA Formal Opinion 01-424 to hold that plaintiff who removed privileged documents without authorization before she was terminated was not permitted to use them in her subsequent Title VII litigation).
+July 22, 2008) (distinguishing Willy and ABA Formal Opinion 01-424, and holding that inhouse attorney-plaintiff, who removed privileged documents without authorization before her employment was terminated, was not permitted to use such documents in her subsequent Title VII litigation).